venteng/finalytics/README.md

 4. Tools: How to download data and high computer performance
 5. Topic: Research topics identified, explored, and clarified from the project

 ## 2. How do we initiate and complete a professional paper?

 ### 2.1: Exploration and Write up

-1. Download "20240701 finalytics README (template).key" or  "yyyymmdd finalytics README (template).xls" to initiate and explore your ideas.
+1. Download "20240701 finalytics README (template).key" or  "yyyymmdd finalytics README (template).xls" to initiate and explore your ideas in your folder.

+    1. Change the finamle: change "finalytics" to your name, and remove "(template)".
-    1. Start with an appealing title
+    3. Start with an appealing title
+    4. Start with a kenote slides (download from the presentatino folder).
-    2. All figures must be in transparent
+    5. All figures must be in transparent
-    3. Add comments in the invisible authors' comments window
+    6. Add comments in the invisible authors' comments window
-2. Star to work on literature review by decompositing your work into a set of topics.
+3. Star to work on literature review by decompositing your work into a set of topics.
-3. Start to write up a paper using overleaf once Steps 1 and 2 are done.
+4. Start to write up a paper using overleaf once Steps 1 and 2 are done.
-4. Start to code and do data anlaysis
+5. Start to code and do data anlaysis
-5. Update your slides and return to Step 4.
+6. Update your slides and return to Step 4.
-6. Need to use chatGPT or grammarly to check errors and improve language.
+7. Need to use chatGPT or grammarly to check errors and improve language.

 ### 2.2: 口試